Medicare questions: Medicare FAQ

 Q. How much does Medicare cost?

 A. Medicare charges a monthly premium for Medicare Part B (medical insurance).
 Most people will pay the standard premium amount, which may change from year to year.
+For most people, the Part B premium is deducted from their Social Security check.
 Medicare Part A (hospital insurance) is usually premium-free for most people.
-If you enroll in a Medicare fee for service, Medicare prescription drug plan or a Medicare Advantage plan you may also pay a monthly premium to the company.

 Q. What do Medicare Advantage plans cover?